 The travel insurance itself should help you get a refund if you miss your flight due to cancellation or any other issue.
 This is important since new restrictions could still hit various regions in 2021.

 Fortunately, it isn’t expensive to book insurance.
 The travel insurance can be bought for just a few extra euros and dollars when you book your ticket.
-A global health insurance is more expensive, but worth every bit of it – you can insure yourself for an entire year, which makes sense if you plan multiple trips during the year.
+Global health insurance is more expensive, but worth every bit of it – you can insure yourself for an entire year, which makes sense if you plan multiple trips during the year.

 Bring safety equipment